ijaysingh/ijaysingh/README.md

 -->

-- 🔭 I’m currently working at @BrighterBees
+- 🔭 I’m currently trainee at Jspiders, Bengalore
-- 🌱 I’m currently learning Data Science & Machine Learning
+- 🌱 I’m currently learning Java Full Stack Development
-- 💬 Ask me about Numpy, Pandas, Data Visualizations
+- 💬 Ask me about Java(Core and Advance), React, and Web Development
 - 📫 Connect with me on <a href="https://www.linkedin.com/in/rana-jay-pratap-singh-b959a7196/">LinkedIn</a>
-- 😄 Languages: Python, CPP
+- 😄 Languages: Java, Python, CPP
 - ⚡ Glad to see you here